kiedtl/pamirand/README.md

     $ scoop install pamirand
     ```

-- Or, if you don't want to use a package manager, just download `painter.exe` from the latest release in the latest [releases section](https://github.com/lptstr/painter/releases).
+- Or, if you don't want to use a package manager, just download `pamirand.exe` from the latest release in the latest [releases section](https://github.com/lptstr/painter/releases).

 #### Other platforms
 - Build this project from source: